Did God forbid Adam and Eve to include hamburger in their diet?

 If There is No Eating of Meat at the Final Resurrection, Why Did the Resurrected Jesus Eat Broiled Fish?

 However, if the former is the case, suggesting that there will be no more meat-eating at the Final Resurrection, then we run into a really sticky problem with an important event described in the New Testament.
 In Luke 24, Jesus appears to the disciples after the Resurrection, just a few days after the Crucifixion.
+Here the Risen Jesus is giving a preview of what life will be like for Christians when the Final Resurrection of believers comes.
 The disciples were having trouble believing that the Resurrected Jesus was standing before them.
 Jesus sought to prove it to them that they were not seeing a ghost:

 ‘And while they still disbelieved for joy and were marveling, he said to them, “Have you anything here to eat?”
 They gave him a piece of broiled fish, and he took it and ate before them’ (Luke 24:41-43 ESV).